 1. Central Park

 Spring in Central Park feels surreal.
 The trees by the water form a dreamy path.
-Their soft petals fly in the wind and give the river a bright glow.
-At Pilgrim Hill, rows of cherry trees stand tall.
+Their soft petals flutter in the wind, casting a bright glow over the river.
+At Pilgrim Hill, rows of trees stand tall.
 Their pink blooms grow so thick that the trees seem to fade under them.
-The hill gives a splendid view where you can sit, take photos, or just enjoy the sight.
+The hill offers a splendid view, where you can sit, take photos, or simply enjoy the scenery.

 Cherry Hill, near Bow Bridge, has a rich pink glow.
 The trees here are darker, and the sun makes them shine.
 The soft light and slow air make you feel like time has stopped.

 The best time to see the trees is early April.
 Mornings are calm, with joggers and coffee lovers under the pink sky.
 By noon, the park fills with art lovers, couples, and groups of friends.
 At sunset, the light makes the pink glow even more.
-If you have not seen this park at peak bloom, you have not seen its full charm.
+If you haven’t seen this park at peak bloom, you haven’t seen its full charm.

 2. Brooklyn Botanic Garden

 This garden feels like a pink dream, and the Cherry Esplanade is the heart of it.
 It has two rows of Kanzan cherry trees.
-Their thick flowery blooms drown the sky in pink.
+Their thick, flowery blooms drown the sky in pink.
 Past this, you reach the Japanese Hill-and-Pond Garden.
-Here, the trees frame the landscape.
-Their soft pink reflection ripple on the pond’s surface.
+Here, the trees frame the landscape; their soft pink reflection ripples on the pond’s surface.

 Then comes the Sakura Matsuri event.
 This yearly show fills the garden with people and excitement.
 You hear deep Taiko drums, watch smooth movements from old-style dancers, and see bright kimonos in the crowd.
 The joy is palpable.